antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 Once again, this feature is written with less than 100 lines of code.
 Check out the preset's implementation [`@unocss/preset-icons`](https://github.com/antfu/unocss/blob/main/packages/preset-icons) to learn the magic!

 I hope these presets can give you a general idea of how flexible UnoCSS is.
-Giving it's still in a very early stage, there are many possibilities for us to explore.
+Given it's still in a very early stage, there are many possibilities for us to explore.

 ### Scoping